callebjorkell/rpi-nfc-player/README.md

 ![Tiger player](tigerplayer.png)

-The main motivation for making this was to allow my kids to easily be able to choose themselves what music to play on the Sonos speaker we have set up in their room, and when.
+The main motivation for making this was to allow my kids to easily choose themselves what music to play on the Sonos speaker we have set up in their room, and when.
 I didn't want to just let them loose on a tablet/phone with the full Deezer catalogue at this point, and I also wanted something that was more fun and easy to use.
 Enter the Tiger player.